parcel-bundler/website/src/docs/code_splitting.md

 }
 ```

-If you decide to go for the async/await syntax remember to load babel-polyfill (tranform-runtime in case of libraries) and to relocate the code containing the async function into a separate module.
+**Note:** If you would like to use async/await in browsers that don't support it natively, remember to include `babel-polyfill` in your app or `babel-runtime` + `babel-plugin-transform-runtime` in libraries).

 ```bash
 yarn add babel-polyfill